lsst-dm/dmtn-208/index.rst

 Performing the cutout
 =====================

-To ensure the cutout operation is performed by properly-vetted scientific code, the image cutout will be done via a task.
+To ensure the cutout operation is performed by properly-vetted scientific code, the image cutout will be done via a pipeline task.
-For some types of cutouts, such as cutouts from PVIs that must be reconstructed from raw images, this may be a pipeline task.
+This will allow multi-step cutout operations, such as cutouts from PVIs that must be reconstructed from raw images.

+The cutout pipeline task is responsible for propagating provenance metadata from the source data and the cutout parameters into the resulting FITS file, or into appropriate metadata in the output files for other image types.
+As a future enhancement, we also hope to offer the provenance data in VOTable form as a separate output from the image cutout service, served from the same output Butler collection.
+See `PipelineTask-level provenance in DMTN-185 <https://dmtn-185.lsst.io/#pipelinetask-level-provenance>`__ for more discussion.

 Currently, pipeline tasks must be invoked via the command line, but the expectation is that pipelines will add a way of invoking a pipeline task via a Python API.
 Once that is available, each cutout worker can be a long-running Python process that works through a queue of cutout requests, without paying the cost of loading Python libraries and preparing supporting resources for each cutout action.

+If performance requires bypassing pipeline tasks, the image cutout workers will need an equivalent API that calls tasks directly and stores equivalent provenance information.

 Once there is a client/server Butler service, Butler operations to perform the cutout and to store the cutout result will be done as the user requesting the cutout, using a delegated internal token as described in `SQR-049`_.